 *Greenspeakers will generally travel up to an hour from these locations – so please consider inviting a speaker from a neighbouring area – especially if you’re looking for a speaker in London.

+If you’re interested in becoming a Greenspeaker in 2018, applications are now open.
+Please have a read of the role description and fill out the brief application form.
 If you have any questions or would like to become a Greenspeaker please email Ed Fuller in the Outreach team at Ed.Fuller@greenpeace.org.